 Minimum Mandatory Words

-As a Civil Celebrant, I and the couple and their witnesses are bound by a very strict set of minimum words.
+As a Religious Marriage Celebrant who performs civil ceremonies, I and the couple and their witnesses are bound by a very strict set of minimum words.

 See Link to S. 45 & 46 of the Marriage Act, 1961.

 So long as the rest of the ceremony does not contradict that wording in anyway, the rest of the ceremony can be entirely bespoke.

 The Commonwealth Attorney General's Department maintains an up-to-date website complying with legislative changes.
 I have included these links to ensure that the information you access is correct.
 I encourage you to have a look at the site as it may raise some questions and answers you didn't even think you needed to consider.

 The Commonwealth Attorney General - Marriage Celebrants Division, has laid out a Code of Practice for all Authorised Marriage Celebrants to adhere to.
 If you wish to view a copy of the Code of Practice, please click HERE to go to a page you can download in pdf or word format